 Archie Cochrane was an accomplished gardener (his scree garden won an award from the Royal Horticultural Society) and a discerning collector of modern art and sculpture.
 He died of cancer in 1988 after a long illness.
 As he concluded in the obituary he wrote about himself for publication in the British Medical Journal, ‘He was a man with severe porphyria who smoked too much and was without the consolation of a wife, a religious belief, or a merit award – but he didn’t do so badly.’

 Archie Cochrane’s life has been described in an autobiography written with the assistance of Max Blythe (Cochrane, with Blythe 1989); a celebratory volume edited by Xavier Bosch (2003); and an entry authored by Richard Doll in the Dictionary of National Biography (Doll 2004); and a version of this text has been published in the Dictionary of Medical Biography (Chalmers 2007), edited by William and Helen Bynum.
-More information about Cochrane and his work is held in the Archie Cochrane Archive at the Centre for the History of Evaluation in Health Care, Cardiff University.
+More information about Cochrane and his work is held in the Archie Cochrane Archive at the Education Centre, University Hospital Llandough, Cardiff.

 I am grateful to Max Blythe, Peter Elwood, and Joe and Maggie Stalker for comments on earlier drafts of this text.
 A slightly shorter version of this text has been published in Bynum WF, Bynum H, eds.
 Dictionary of Medical Biography.
 Westport, CT: Greenwood; and the current text has been republished in the Journal of the Royal Society of Medicine 2008;101:41-44.
 Print PDF